python/cpython/Doc/c-api/unicode.rst

 parameters encoding and errors have the same semantics as the ones of the builtin unicode() Unicode object constructor.

 Setting encoding to *NULL* causes the default encoding to be used which is ASCII.
-The file system calls should use :cdata:`Py_FileSystemDefaultEncoding` as the encoding for file names.
+The file system calls should use :cfunc:`PyUnicode_FSConverter` for encoding file names.
+This uses the variable :cdata:`Py_FileSystemDefaultEncoding` internally.
 This variable should be treated as read-only: On some systems, it will be a pointer to a static string, on others, it will change at run-time (such as when the application invokes setlocale).

 Error handling is set by errors which may also be set to *NULL* meaning to use the default handling defined for the codec.
 Default error handling for all